 Human Services Software M&A: A Founder's Guide to the 2025-26 Market

-Human services software occupies a unique position in the technology landscape: it serves some of society's most critical functions (child welfare, disability services, workforce development, homelessness prevention) while operating within complex government procurement cycles and regulatory frameworks.
-For founders who have built companies in this space, the current M&A environment presents both opportunity and complexity.
+Human services software serves high-stakes workflows: child welfare, disability services, workforce development, homelessness prevention, behavioral health coordination, benefits access, and community referral.
+It also sits inside government procurement cycles, regulated data environments, and agency reporting obligations.
+For founders who have built companies in this space, the M&A environment presents both opportunity and complexity.

-The sector is undergoing rapid consolidation.
-CaseWorthy's acquisition of Eccovia in February 2025, backed by private equity firm STG, created one of the largest purpose-built case management platforms in the market.
-Findhelp's acquisition of Kiip in mid-2024 expanded social care software capabilities for over 46 million platform users.
-Meanwhile, Netsmart Technologies, one of the sector's largest players, is reportedly preparing for a sale process in early 2026 at a valuation that could exceed $5 billion.
+The sector is consolidating selectively.
+CaseWorthy's acquisition of Eccovia in February 2025, backed by private equity firm STG, combined two adjacent social and human services software companies.
+Findhelp's acquisition of Kiip in July 2024 added social care access and document workflow technology to a platform used by more than 46 million people.
+Meanwhile, Netsmart Technologies is reportedly preparing for a sale process in early 2026, with prior Reuters reporting indicating a potential valuation above $5 billion including debt.

 Market Overview